Bonython

 Bonython's population is slightly younger than the national pattern

-Bonython's median age is 38 years, which is higher than the Australian Capital Territory average of 35 but equivalent to the Australian median of 38.
-Compared to the Australian Capital Territory, Bonython has a higher concentration of residents aged 55-64 (13.3%) but fewer residents aged 25-34 (13.7%).
-Between the 2021 Census and the present day, the proportion of residents aged 65 to 74 has grown from 8.7% to 9.6%, while the proportion of residents aged 45 to 54 has declined from 14.2% to 13.1%.
-By 2041, demographic modeling suggests that Bonython's age profile will significantly evolve.
-The 45 to 54 cohort is projected to grow by 11%, adding 50 residents to reach a total of 534.
-Conversely, both the 0 to 4 and 5 to 14 age groups are expected to see reduced numbers.
+At 38 years, Bonython's median age is somewhat higher than the Australian Capital Territory average of 35, while equivalent to the Australian median of 38.
+Relative to the Australian Capital Territory, Bonython has a higher concentration of 55 - 64 residents (13.4%) but fewer 25 - 34 year-olds (13.4%).
+Since the 2021 Census, the 65 to 74 age group has grown from 8.7% to 9.9% of the population.
+Conversely, the 45 to 54 cohort has declined from 14.2% to 13.0%.
+Demographic modeling suggests Bonython's age profile will evolve significantly by 2041.
+The 45 to 54 cohort shows the strongest projected growth at 11%, adding 53 residents to reach 534.
+In contrast, both the 0 to 4 and 5 to 14 age groups will see reduced numbers.

 Frequently Asked Questions - Age